who is thatmom?

 Hello and welcome to my blog.
-I am Karen Campbell and I have been married to my husband, Clay, for 38 years.
-We have six children, whom we have homeschooled, and 14 grandchildren some of whom are, to my delight, already being homeschooled!
-We live in the Midwest and are part of a church family where grace is taught both in word and in deed.
+I am Karen Campbell and I have been married to my husband, Clay, for 41 years.
+We have six children, whom we have homeschooled, and 15 grandchildren, some of whom are, to my delight, already being homeschooled!
+We live in the Midwest and are part of a church family where the one anothers of Scripture are practiced and grace is taught both in word and in deed.

 When I was a young stay-at-home mom with three preschoolers, we lived in an old farmhouse out in the country.
 Since we had only one car, which my husband drove to work, I often had days when I longed for a conversation and a nice cup of hot tea with someone over 4 feet tall!
 Don’t get me wrong, those days were glorious and I have thoroughly enjoyed being a mom and all that comes with it.
 But at that time, I had no real Titus 2 woman who came alongside me and helped me keep the vision for being a wife and mother.